-As exasperating as their persistence can be, having a good sense of humor and cleverness are one of our arsenals as a provider of home care agency in Bel Air MD we might want our pediatric nurses to equip since it is guaranteed effective in winning the hearts of the patients.
+As exasperating as their persistence can be, having a good sense of humor and cleverness are one of our arsenals as a provider of home care agency in Edgewood MD we might want our pediatric nurses to equip since it is guaranteed effective in winning the hearts of the patients.

 - You must like to teach.